mark-hahn/coffeekup-intro/README.md

 There are three types of arguments that can be passed to a tag function.
 They are an object (hash), a function, and simple types like strings, numbers, true, false, etc.  You should know by now what each one of these does ...

-- *object*: Any object that is an argument of a tag function specifies the attributes
+- **object**: Any object that is an argument of a tag function specifies the attributes for that tag.

-- *function*: Executes code that adds HTML to the output buffer.
+- **function**: Executes code that adds HTML to the output buffer.
 The tag function adds its text like `<script>` to the output buffer, then runs the function, and then adds its closing text like `</script>` afterwards.
 The HTML that function argument adds to the output buffer is _nested_ inside the begin/end tags, as inner HTML.
 So the nesting of tag functions creates the resulting HTML nesting.

-- *string and friends*: These are all converted to strings and directly added to the output buffer.
+- **string and friends**: These are all converted to strings and directly added to the output buffer.
 You should know that, by default, HTML entity characters are escaped.
 See _The Great Escape_ section.

 You might be wondering what the remaining type of javascript variable, the `array`, does.
 It is treated exactly like an `object`, which happens to create useless attributes ...